 We define Adjusted OIBDA as revenue less operating expenses and selling, general and administrative expenses (excluding stock compensation).
 Our chief operating decision maker and management team use this measure of performance in conjunction with other measures to evaluate our businesses and make decisions about allocating resources among our businesses.
 We believe this is an important indicator of the operational strength and performance of our businesses, including each business's ability to service debt and fund capital expenditures.
 In addition, this measure allows us to view operating results, perform analytical comparisons and benchmarking between businesses and identify strategies to improve performance.
-This measure of performance excludes such costs as depreciation and amortization, stock-based compensation, separately reported litigation settlements and restructuring and impairment charges that are included in the measurement of operating income pursuant to GAAP.
+This measure of performance excludes such costs as depreciation and amortization, stock-based compensation, separately reported litigation settlements and restructuring and impairment charges that are included in the measurement of operating income pursuant to generally accepted accounting principles in the United States ("GAAP").
 Accordingly, Adjusted OIBDA should be considered in addition to, but not as a substitute for, operating income, net income, cash flow provided by operating activities and other measures of financial performance prepared in accordance with GAAP.
-See note 9 to the accompanying condensed consolidated financial statements for a reconciliation of Adjusted OIBDA to Operating income (loss) and Earnings (loss) from continuing operations before income taxes.
+See note 9 to the accompanying condensed consolidated financial statements for a reconciliation of Adjusted OIBDA to Operating income (loss) and Earnings (loss) before income taxes.

-Adjusted OIBDA increased \$2.8 million during the three months ended March 31, 2017, as compared to the same period in the prior year.
-Adjusted OIBDA for the three months ended March 31, 2017 and 2016 includes \$1.4 million and \$2.8 million of corporate selling, general and administrative costs, respectively.
-The decrease in corporate selling, general and administrative costs was primarily due to the decreased legal expenses discussed above.
-The increase in Skyhook Adjusted OIBDA for the three months ended March 31, 2017 was due to reduced expenses resulting primarily from headcount reductions and other cost containment measures as discussed above, partially offset by decreased revenue as discussed above.
+Adjusted OIBDA increased \$3.6 million and \$6.4 million during the three and six months ended June 30, 2017, respectively, as compared to the same periods in the prior year.
+Adjusted OIBDA for the three months ended June 30, 2017 and 2016, includes \$1.7 million and \$2.3 million of corporate selling, general and administrative costs, respectively.
+Adjusted OIBDA for the six months ended June 30, 2017 and 2016, includes \$3.1 million and \$5.1 million of corporate selling, general and administrative costs, respectively.
+The decrease in corporate selling, general and administrative costs, as compared to prior year, was primarily due to the decreased legal expenses discussed above.
+The increase in Skyhook Adjusted OIBDA for the three and six months ended June 30, 2017, as compared to the corresponding periods in the prior year, was due to reduced expenses resulting primarily from headcount reductions and other cost containment measures as discussed above.
+For the three months ended June 30, 2017, as compared to the same period in the prior year, a slight increase in revenue also contributed to the increase in Skyhook's Adjusted OIBDA, as discussed above.
+For the six months ended June 30, 2017, as compared to prior year, the decrease in expenses was partially offset by decreased revenue, as discussed above.